 Maximum power point tracing (MPPT) charge controller

 The PMW technology solves the problem of efficient charging, but the output of the PV module is still affected by the charging state of the battery.
 The PV module cannot work at the maximum power point, showing that the power generation efficiency of the PV module is not really reflected.
-Maximum Power Point Tracking (MPPT) technology ensures that the output of the PV module is always in the best status and not affected by the battery voltage.
-The MPPT solar controller can detect the solar panel voltage and current in real time, and keep on tracking the maximum power (P=U*I), so that the system can always charge the battery with maximum power.
+Maximum Power Point Tracking (MPPT) technology ensures that the output of the PV module is always in the best status and is not affected by the battery voltage.
+The MPPT solar controller can detect the solar panel voltage and current in real-time, and keep on tracking the maximum power (P=U*I) so that the system can always charge the battery with maximum power.
 The MPPT tracking efficiency is 99%, and the power generating efficiency of the whole system is as high as 97%.
 This charging process can be divided into MPPT charging, constant voltage equalizing charging and constant voltage floating charging.
 It adopts the MPPT charging and discharging controller, and the input voltage has a wide scope, so the voltage for the PV module is no longer the dedicated off-grid component required by the early off-grid PV power station.
 The PV module or component string voltages only need to reach the controller input voltage scope or MPPT voltage scope.
 The combination of MPPT technology and PMW technology is also a hot spot for the development of the photovoltaic controller.

 Intelligent controller

-With the development of electronic and computer technologies, the microcomputer technology has also been widely used in the control system of the PV power generation system.
+With the development of electronic and computer technologies, microcomputer technology has also been widely used in the control system of the PV power generation system.
 The intelligent controller usually adopts the MPPT technology and PMW technology.
-The intelligent PV controller adopts the high-speed CPU microprocessor and high-precision A/D analog-to-digital converter and other related circuits, so as to charge the battery through multiple-loop solar energy battery array and carry out the intelligent automatic control to the solar energy inverter load.
+The intelligent PV controller adopts the high-speed CPU microprocessor and high-precision A/D analog-to-digital converter and other related circuits, to charge the battery through multiple-loop solar energy battery array and carry out the intelligent automatic control to the solar energy inverter load.
 The data acquisition and monitoring control system of the microcomputer provides convenience for collecting and storing real-time PV off grid system data and working status.
-The intelligent PV controller also has the communication data transmission function, which provides the operation platform for data telemetry, centralized management and remote control of PV stations.
+The intelligent PV controller also has a communication data transmission function, which provides the operation platform for data telemetry, centralized management, and remote control of PV stations.
 Through using innovative maximum power tracking technology, the PV controller can ensure maximum efficiency of solar arrays throughout the day and in any climate condition.
-The work efficiency of the PV module can be increased by 30% (The efficiency can be increased by 10%-25% in average).
+The work efficiency of the PV module can be increased by 30% (The efficiency can be increased by 10%-25% on average).

-Since the battery capacity and the charging and discharging voltage are closely related to the battery temperature, the charging and discharging controller generally has a temperature compensation function, so as to adapt to different environmental operating temperatures and set a more reasonable charging voltage for the battery.
+Since the battery capacity and the charging and discharging voltage are closely related to the battery temperature, the charging and discharging controller generally has a temperature compensation function, to adapt to different environmental operating temperatures and set a more reasonable charging voltage for the battery.
 The temperature compensation value is generally -20~40mV/°C.

-Another function of the charging and discharging controller is over-discharge control protection, ie voltage terminating protection in over-discharge situation.
+Another function of the charging and discharging controller is over-discharge control protection, ie voltage terminating protection in the over-discharge situation.
 Most batteries do not allow excessive discharge, which can lead to severe degradation in battery performance and service life.
-The overdischarge controller is usually an electronic switch.
+The over-discharge controller is usually an electronic switch.
 When the battery discharge voltage is lower than the set value, the load circuit is cut off and the discharge is stopped to achieve the purpose of protecting the battery.
 The battery discharge protection setting value is usually determined according to the type and performance of the battery.
 For example, the voltage of the 12V lead-acid battery over-discharge protection point is generally set to: 11.10V, the over-discharge protection point voltage of the 24V system is 22.20V, and the cut-off voltage of the single lithium battery is set to about 3.2V.